mlouielu/iota-pearldiver/README.md

 TODO
 ====

 Why the hell pypy is slower than CPython?
-And why the hell you depend on numpy?